Seven Wonders of the World

 PYRAMIDS OF GIZA

-What – Okay, so I know this is an ancient wonder of the World.
-The amazing structures over 4500 years old.
+What – Okay, so I know this is an ancient wonder of the World already.
+These awe inspiring structures are over 4500 years old and should be on everyone’s bucket list

 Where – Cairo, Egypt.